Skip to main content

 Best practices

-• Monitor usage — check your remaining credits before large batch operations
+• Monitor usage — check the X-RateLimit-Remaining header or the usage endpoint before large operations

 • Stagger requests — spread requests over time instead of sending them all at once

-• Use batch processing — the batch endpoint is more efficient than individual requests
+• Use batch processing — the batch endpoint processes up to 50 URLs per request

 • Upgrade your plan — if you consistently hit limits, consider upgrading at pricing